Overview of retention policies

 You can use a retention policy to retain chats and channel messages in Teams.
 Teams chats are stored in a hidden folder in the mailbox of each user included in the chat, and Teams channel messages are stored in a similar hidden folder in the group mailbox for the team.
 However, it's important to understand that Teams uses an Azure-powered chat service that also stores this data, and by default this service stores the data forever.
 For this reason, we strongly recommend that you use the Teams location to retain and delete Teams data.
 Using the Teams location will permanently delete data from both the Exchange mailboxes and the underlying Azure-powered chat service.
 For more information, see Overview of security and compliance in Microsoft Teams.

-Note that Teams chats and channel messages are not affected by retention policies applied to user or group mailboxes in the Exchange or Office 365 groups locations.
+Teams chats and channel messages are not affected by retention policies applied to user or group mailboxes in the Exchange or Office 365 groups locations.
 Even though Teams chats and channel messages are stored in Exchange, they're affected only by a retention policy that's applied to the Teams location.

-Teams require a separate retention policy When you create a retention policy and toggle on the Teams location, all other locations toggle off.
+Teams require a separate retention policy.
+When you create a retention policy and toggle on the Teams location, all other locations toggle off.
 A retention policy that includes Teams can include only Teams and no other locations.

-Teams doesn't support advanced retention When you create a retention policy, if you choose the Advanced settings that apply a policy only to content that meets certain conditions, the Teams location is not available.
+Teams doesn't support advanced retention.
+When you create a retention policy, if you choose the Advanced settings that apply a policy only to content that meets certain conditions, the Teams location is not available.
 At this time, retention in Teams applies to all of the chat and channel message content.

 In a Team, files that are shared in chat are stored in the OneDrive account of the user who shared the file.
 Files that are uploaded into channels are stored in the SharePoint site for the Team.
 Therefore, to retain or delete files in a Team, you need to create a retention policy that applies to the SharePoint and OneDrive locations specifically.
 If you want to apply a policy to the files of just a specific team, you can choose the SharePoint site for the Team and the OneDrive accounts of users in the Team.